philbuchanan/Accordion-Shortcodes/readme.txt

 == Changelog ==
 = 1.3.1 =
 * Fixes an issue where an empty tag attribute would break the accordion
+* Tags are now checked against a list of valid HTML tags

 = 1.3 =
 * Added global HTML tag setting for accordion item titles